blzzxd/youtube-downloader-qt/README.md

 I created this program for me to fastly download videos from youtube without searching weird downloader sites.

 ### Platform
 Works on Windows.
 About GNU/Linux - I tested it on Linux.
 It runs with admin permissions, because by default downloaded videos saving in root folder.
 You can change this in `main.py` file.
 Other thing, I don't tested `Open Folder` feature, maybe it will work or not.
 Anyways, you can delete `os.system(f'start {os.path.realpath(video_path)}')` lines.
-Maybe it should work.
+Maybe it will work.

 ### Downloaded video directory
 By default downloaded videos stores in `C:/downloaded-videos/`.
 Of course you can change it in `main.py` file. `video_path = '<your path>'`